Visual Studio Code Supports Multiple .NET Core Projects with This Simple Trick

-Adding multiple projects in Visual Studio Code is a breeze.
+Adding multiple .NET projects in Visual Studio Code is a breeze.
 Not many people are aware that VS Code supports multiple projects.

 Visual Studio Code doesn't support solution files, whereas Visual Studio does.
 In Visual Studio we use solution files to link multiple projects together, and at first I thought that this was going to be a deal breaker for Visual Studio Code - but it's not at all.
 Many people aren't aware that Visual Studio Code, although lightweight, is a powerful editor that can do most of the things you need.